 Elote a la parilla (charred corn with chilli, cheese, mayonnaise and lime), pork tostadas, beef tacos and daily-changing arepas and empanadas are all on the menu, alongside pisco sours and jugs of passionfruit caipirinhas.
 Salud!

 8. Small but perfectly formed

 You don't have to be big or flashy to give the people what they want.
-Case in point: The Comfort of Strangers, a cute (relative) newcomer.
-Brewer Torquil Neilson, formerly of Red Duck, is the brains behind the welcoming operation, where local wines sit alongside offerings from Europe, and interesting beers fill the fridges.
+Case in point: The Comfort of Strangers, a cute newish bar.
+Brewer Torquil Neilson, formerly of Red Duck Brewery, is the brains behind the welcoming operation, where local wines sit alongside offerings from Europe, and interesting beers fill the fridges.
 If you're looking for a nightcap, it's the place to be.

 307 Mair Street, Ballarat, thecomfortofstrangers.com

 Assorted bao at Moon and Mountain.
 Photo: Visit Victoria

 Hands up who loves a banquet?
 At modern Asian eatery Moon & Mountain, the Eat Up menus are based on the hawker bars of South-East Asia.
 You will feast on sticky pork hock skewers, chicken bao, lamb potsticker dumplings and more.
 Unless you choose the veg option, where dumplings are filled with shiitake and ginger, and bao with roasted pumpkin and chilli jam.
 The cocktail list also has Asian flavours; the Firecracker with coconut-washed rum, Sichuan syrup, hot ginger beer, lime and mint is a Dark and Stormy on steroids.

 10. One for the diary